Industry insights

 What is personal credit?

 Personal credit is a term used to describe how you manage personal debt.
-That includes credit cards, personal loans, lines of credit, auto loans, and mortgages.
+Sometimes called consumer credit, this includes credit cards, personal loans, lines of credit, auto loans, and mortgages.
 Your payments on each of these are monitored by personal credit bureaus that feed information to companies, like FICO®, that calculate your personal credit score—a measure of your creditworthiness.

-To get your credit score, calculations are done using five primary data categories:
+To get your personal credit score, calculations are done using five primary data categories:

 · Amounts owed: Tracks your personal credit utilization, which is how much you owe compared to your credit limits.
 This is worth 30% of your overall credit score.